wealthsimple/eventsimple/README.md

 For many use cases, async reactors are sufficient to handle workflows like making an API call or publishing to a message broker.
 However since reactors use Sidekiq, order is not guaranteed.

-Eventable provides an outbox implementation with order and eventual consistency guarantees.
+Eventsimple provides an outbox implementation with order and eventual consistency guarantees.

 **Caveat**: The current implementation leverages a single advisory lock to guarantee write order.
 This will significantly impact write throughput on the model.
 On a standard Aurora instance for example, write throughput is limited to ~300 events per second.